 Recreational fishers catch most blue cod in BCO 3.
 In the 2011-2012 fishing year, almost 120 tonnes of blue cod were caught by recreational fishers in BCO 3.
 Commercial catch averages around 160 tonnes a year.

 Blue cod are mostly caught in pots – and stock levels are measured using a method known as "pot catch per unit effort" (CPUE).
 The graph shows stock has fluctuated in a narrow band since the early 1990s but has stayed above soft and hard management limits.
-If stock falls below a soft limit, MPI manages the fishery to rebuild stock.
-If stock falls below a hard limit, MPI closes the fishery.
+If stock falls below a soft limit, Fisheries New Zealand manages the fishery to rebuild stock.
+If stock falls below a hard limit, we close the fishery.

 Find out more

-For more detailed information and data about blue cod fisheries, download MPI's latest:
+For more detailed information and data about blue cod fisheries, download our latest: